 We glide to the curb, stopping next to an old woman hunched over a makeshift grill on the sidewalk.
 She fans the coals with a pink flip-flop.
 A small crowd is gathered around her, squatting on small plastic stools.
 The old woman looks up at me.
 She sees a hunger in my eyes.

 “Come, sit!” she demands.
 “Almost ready!”

 I climb out of my cart and settle onto a stool, my knees level with my chest.
 She pushes a plastic plate into my hands.
-It’s covered with a piece of banana leaf and loaded with fresh mint and cold noodles.
-She thrusts her fingers into the fire and plucks a couple of pork patties from the grill, quickly plopping them into a small bowl of broth, piling it onto my plate.
-She reaches behind her and grabs a beer from a bucket of melted ice.
+It’s covered with a piece of banana leaf and loaded with fresh mint and cold rice noodles.
+She thrusts her fingers into the fire and plucks a couple of sizzling pork patties from the grill, quickly plopping them into a small bowl of sour broth, piling it onto my plate.
+A hand-written sign propped next to the fire reads: “Bun Cha Hanoi, $1” She reaches behind her and grabs a beer from a bucket of melted ice.
 She pops the top and hands it to me.
+The can is cold, dripping.
 I smile.
 She smiles.
 My driver smiles.

 This is why I travel: for food, but also for the unexpected.
 I travel to eat, but also to learn about other cultures through cuisine and new experiences.
 I travel not just to relax but to get outside of my comfort zone, to meet people like these total strangers, squatting on plastic stools, to remind myself the world we share is much, much larger than the one in which I live.